nricciardi/nmd/README.md

 - `author`
 - `content` description of paragraph content
 - `datetime`
-- `comment`
-- `todo`

-#### Paragraph styles and metadata

-In NMD is possible to indicate paragraph styles and metadata *S&M*.

-There is a set of standard and custom styles which each indicates a particular style.
-These are guide lines, each editor could implement a standard style in different ways.

-Styles use CSS (or SCSS/SASS based on editor) key-value modifiers.
-So, there are **single style attributes** and **style classes** (a set of style attributes).

 Style classes are introduced using `.`, e.g. `.styleClass1`.
 There are a set of standard style classes which are always implemented: